SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 britain and germany had a naval race

-germans felt encircled by france and russia alliance even more converned when france joined them
+germans felt encircled by france and russia alliance even more concerned when france joined them